AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk-new/journey-optimizer-offers.md

     * retrieves the propositions for the current profile based on the decision scope (which you have defined in Journey Optimizer - Decision Management),
     * retrieves the offer from the proposition,
     * unwraps the content of the offer so it can be displayed properly in the app, and
-    * triggers the `displayed()` action on the offer which will send an event back to the Edge Network informing the offer is displayed.
+    * triggers the `displayed()` action on the offer which sends an event back to the Edge Network informing the offer is displayed.

 1. Still in **[!DNL EdgeOffersView]**, add the following code to the `.onFirstAppear` modifier.
-This code will ensure the callback for updating the offers is registered only once.
+This code ensures that the callback for updating the offers is registered only once.

     ```swift
     // Invoke callback for offer updates